U.S. to do more research on electric vehicles

 "The Department will give priority to research on technologies that can be operated economically with low water consumption, including solar photovoltaic and wind," the review said.

-The review is designed to provide longer-term planning for budgets, which must go through annual negotiations between the executive branch and Congress, and is modeled on similar efforts by the Defense Department.
+The review is designed to provide longer-term planning for budgets, which must go through annual negotiations between the executive branch and Congress, and is modelled on similar efforts by the Defense Department.